 A quarter-million people across Channel 11’s twenty-six-county viewing area watched the two M&A programs.
 Mickey and Amanda received three thousand fan letters a month.
 Fans sent Mickey dead flies (his favorite snack) and even jars of mud.

 Mickey and Amanda made personal appearances at school carnivals, churches, club and scout meetings, hospital wards, grocery and department stores.
-They were the reptile-and-marsupial equivalent of the Kardashians.
+They were celebrities, the zoological equivalent of the Kardashians.

 But despite all that success, asked in 1958 what she hoped to be doing in five years, Hilda Cohen—who was still living at home with her parents—said: “I hope to be raising little possums of my own.”